yasirkula/UnityBezierSolution/.github/README.md

 - `Vector3 GetNormal( float normalizedT )`

 Interpolates between the end points' normal vectors.
-Note that this plugin doesn't store any intermediate data between end point pairs, so if two consecutive end points have almost the opposite tangents, then their interpolated normal vector may not be correct at some parts of the spline.
-Inserting a new end point between these two end points could resolve this issue.
+If intermediate normals are calculated, they are interpolated to calculate the result.
+Otherwise, only the end points' normal vectors are interpolated and the resulting normal vectors may not be correct at some parts of the spline.
+Inserting new end point(s) to those sections of the spline could resolve this issue.
 By default, all normal vectors have value (0,1,0).

 - `BezierPoint.ExtraData GetExtraData( float normalizedT )`